-We aim to create a Victoria where everyone can enjoy better health.
+We aim to create a Victoria where everyone can enjoy better health and wellbeing.

 The Victorian Health Promotion Foundation (VicHealth) is a pioneer in health promotion – the process of enabling people to increase control over and improve their health.
 Our primary focus is promoting good health and preventing chronic disease.